Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Experimental Setup

 \section{Experimental Setup}

 We compare the \textit{base} decoders with their instructed and dialogue-optimized variants (\textit{instruct}) as we increase the number of demonstrations during fine-tuning and inference.
-Further, we compare SIFT with standard SFT, ICL, and unmasking from \citet{dukic-snajder-2024-looking}, where the CM is removed from all the layers.
+Further, we compare SIFT with standard SFT and ICL.
+We juxtapose these models with decoder-as-encoder baselines: unmasking from \citet{dukic-snajder-2024-looking} (causal mask (CM) is removed from all the layers) and the LLM2Vec approach from \citet{behnamghaderllm2vec}.
 Next, we compare the CLM strategies and underscore the performance differences.
-Finally, we experiment with instruction removal during fine-tuning and including variations of it during inference.
-We leverage four SL tasks: named entity recognition (NER), aspect-based argument mining (ABAM), slot labeling in dialogs, and semantic role labeling (SRL).
-Training is done on the training sets, and evaluation is done on validation and test sets (see \Cref{tab:dataset_stats} for statistics).
+Finally, to observe how much decoders depend on the instruction, we experiment with instruction removal during fine-tuning and including variations of it during inference.
+We experiment on four SL tasks: named entity recognition (NER), aspect-based argument mining (ABAM), slot labeling in dialogs, and semantic role labeling (SRL).
+Training is done on the training portions, and evaluation on validation and test portions of the datasets (see \Cref{tab:dataset_stats}).